 Model by IXO 1/43

-1960 Mk2 3.8 (Tour de France 1960): Consten was one of France's most successful race drivers.
-He wont he Tour de France (auto) four times and was French Rally Champion driving his Mk2 in 1961 and 1962.
-He raced at Le Mans six times, the best effort n 1959 when he finished 11th overall in a DB HBR-5.
+1960 Mk2 3.8 (Tour de France 1960): Bernard Consten was one of France's most successful race drivers.
+He won the Tour de France (auto) four times and was French Rally Champion driving his Mk2 in 1961 and 1962.
+He raced at Le Mans six times, the best effort in 1959 when he finished 11th overall in a DB HBR-5.

 Model by Suber Factory 1/43

-1960 Mk2 3.8 (Tour de France 1961): The pair of Consten and Renell teamed up once more, to again won the Tour de France in 1961.
-France was/is a big market for Jaguar and success in the Tour, while not as prestigious as Le Mans, was very important for Jaguar none the less.
+1960 Mk2 3.8 (Tour de France 1961): The pair of Consten and Renell teamed up once more to win the Tour de France again in 1961.
+France has always been a big market for Jaguar and success in the Tour, while not as prestigious as Le Mans, was very important for Jaguar none the less.

 Model by VITESSE 1/43